zextras/tech-doc/source/carbonio/install/architecture.rst

 User Management
-  It registers the user status (logged in or logged out) and user attributes (e.g., on which AppServer a user is logged in).
+  It registers the user status (logged in or logged out) and user attributes (e.g., on which Node user is logged in).

 VideoServer
   It provides video communication capabilities and is a necessary